'This year we either both lose or we both win'

 Jasper was accused of cutting in front of the Oxford boat by his opposite number Joe Gellett last year, and while it was ruled an act of aggressive steering it was not deemed worthy of disqualification.

-The computer science student said he "learned loads about what it means to be a cox" in his maiden year.
+The computer science student said he "learned loads about what it means to be a cox" in his maiden year and will now hope to guide the men's team to victory.

-Ollie, who is competing in his third successive race, described their relationship as "quite competitive in daily life" and said he was pleased for his younger brother despite personal disappointment.
+Ollie, who is competing in his third successive race, described their relationship as "quite competitive" and said he was pleased for his younger brother last year despite personal disappointment.

 "I was very happy for Jasper.
 It wasn't the day for us but it was really cool that he got to race with that crew and win," said Ollie.